How To Make Wood Grain Pop

 An Open Fire

-If you are using this technique on lots of long planks rather than just a few pieces, build a fire.
+If you use this technique on many long planks rather than just a few pieces, build a fire.
 Wire three planks together in a triangle with a space down the middle of the triangle.
-Suspend, hang, or lean the triangularly-assembled planks over the flame and let it burn up the tunnel in a chimney effect; after a few minutes of burning, turn the planks over and run the flame up from the other end.
+Suspend, hang, or lean the triangularly assembled planks over the flame and let it burn up the tunnel in a chimney effect; after a few minutes of burning, turn the planks over and run the flame up from the other end.

 Then remove the wood from the fire, use a hose to spray water up the tunnel, and disassemble the wood.
 Let it dry, and use a wire brush to remove the top layer of burn from the wood.
 You’ll immediately see the more pronounced grain of the wood, and in this instance, you won’t need any stain.